Large automorphism groups of ordinary curves in characteristic $2$: Introduction

-no longer holds.
-A major achievement here, due to Henn, is the classification of all the curves admitting an automorphism group whose size exceeds $8g(\cX)^3$.
-On the one hand, as all such curves have zero $p$-rank, then a classical problem is to find a function $f(g)$ depending on the genus $g$ such that all curves $\cX$ such that $|\aut(\cX)| > f(g(\cX))$ have zero $p$-rank.
-Such a problem has gained much attention since the early 2000's, and several recent results point out that such a function is $f(g) = cg^2$ for some constant $g$; see for instance \cite{giulietti-korchmaros-2017} for the case when $g(\cX)$ is even.
+no longer holds in general.
+A major achievement here, due to Henn \cite{henn}, is the classification of all the curves having an automorphism group whose size exceeds $8g(\cX)^3$.
+On the one hand, as all such curves have zero $p$-rank, then an interesting problem is to find a (minimal) function $f(g(\cX))$ depending on the genus $g(\cX)$ such that all curves $\cX$ with $|\aut(\cX)| > f(g(\cX))$ have zero $p$-rank.
+Such a problem has gained much attention since the early 2000's, and one expects that such a function is $f(g(\cX)) = cg(\cX)^2$ for some constant $c$; see for instance \cite{giulietti-korchmaros-2017} for the case when $g(\cX)$ is even.

 Loosely speaking, the hypothesis that $2 | g(\cX)$ gives strong restrictions on the structure of a Sylow $2$-subgroup of $\aut(\cX)$, whence the powerful tools from finite group theory can be exploited.
-On the other hand, a general curve is ordinary, so it is natural to seek for bound on the size of the automorphism group $\aut(\cX)$ of ordinary curves.
-If this is the case, a bound of the type $|\aut(\cX)| \leq c(p)g(\cX)^{8/5}$ for some constant $c(p)$ depending on $p$ is expected; see for instance \cite{KR}.
+On the other hand, a general curve is ordinary, so it is natural to seek for a bound on the size of the automorphism group $\aut(\cX)$ of ordinary curves.
+In the ordinary case, a bound of type $|\aut(\cX)| \leq c(p)g(\cX)^{8/5}$ for some constant $c(p)$ depending on $p$ is expected; see \cite{KR}.
 If $\aut(\cX)$ is solvable and $p >2$, an even tighter bound